Our customers have been hired by:

 Moving on to a new career?
 Put camp counselor on a resume following the advice in this guide.
 Then, read Career Change Resume: Sample and Complete Guide [+20 Examples]

-How to Put Skills on a Resume for a Camp Counselor
+Put Relevant Skills on Your Resume for a Camp Counselor

 Time to impress him with some great skills on your camp counselor resume.